 Of course, there’s more to calculating your tax than just knowing your tax bracket and tax rates.
 For each tax bracket, there is also an additional amount of tax to pay.

 Nebraska taxpayers who didn’t itemize deductions on their federal returns can take a state-level standard deduction based on the filing status they used on their federal return.
 Deduction amounts are:

-- Social Security income – If you had Social Security income less than a set limit (in 2018, $58,000 or less for married filing jointly or $43,000 or less for all other filing statues) you can deduct that income from your taxable income.
+- Social Security income – If you had Social Security income that was included in your federal adjusted gross income and is less than a set limit (in 2019, $58,000 or less for married filing jointly or $43,000 or less for all other filing statues) you can deduct that income from your taxable income.
 Other limitations apply, as well.